 4. Jordan University of Science and Technology

-The Jordan University of Science and Technology is a state-supported university located in nothern Jordan.
+The Jordan University of Science and Technology is a state-supported university in northern Jordan.

 The second section is the Engineering Faculties Complex, which contains the faculties of agriculture, computer and information technology, engineering, architecture and design and veterinary medicine.
 Each complex also has its own library.

 The number of international students at the university has continued to increase since the university was established, with students now coming from more than 60 countries.

 5. United Arab Emirates University